logo

 VCA Congress is a one day virtual event focused solely on roles within the varied veterinary care field - exploring all aspects of the roles; from the many different responsibilities, to the challenges that are faced on a daily basis.

-You’ll get the chance to listen to a variety of relevant lectures from expert industry speakers and gain valuable CPD on topics including:
+You’ll get the chance to listen to a variety of relevant lectures from expert industry speakers and gain valuable CPD on a range of topics.

 Who should attend?